rust-lang/rfcs/text/0000-placement-by-return.md

     }
 }
 ```

-The default implementation is kind of dumb, but a properly specialized implementation would be able to know how big its buffer should be instead of requiring the caller to guess (or use something like fstat to communicate to the caller manually), and allowing you to read directly into buffers without those buffers being able to give you an `&mut [u8]`,
-like the internal buffers maintained by Serde or Tokio.
-Additionally, because the Read implementation can request a buffer,
-scribble all over it, and then return an error anyhow, it's much better doing it this way than by returning a Result anyway.

 Presumably, the asynchronous systems could yield non-blocking Read implementations as streams or futures,
 but, based on [previous discussion of what a good I/O abstraction would be](https://users.rust-lang.org/t/towards-a-more-perfect-rustio/18570), we probably want to avoid using a get-a-byte abstraction for everything.